|Learn how to determine which methods of contacting potential recruits works best.|

 So a bank president might best be approached in a scheduled meeting, face-to-face.
 A minister might be found only by phone, Sunday afternoons, after the sermon.
-Someone who's on the road a lot might pay special attention to the mail (unless you want to try recruiting by cell phone or pager), while a shopkeeper might be most available then and there, in the store.
+Someone who's on the road a lot might pay special attention to the mail (unless you want to try recruiting by cell phone), while a shopkeeper might be most available then and there, in the store.
 All these people are available, but more easily in particular ways.
 If you are interested in Prospect X, your task as recruiter is to ask yourself, "How can I best get hold of this particular person?"

 Taking advantage of chance

 Before we conclude, there's one more contact approach to list.
 It needs to be mentioned, even though it's not exactly a "method."
 We'll call it "chance. "

 You might run into a potential member at the post office, or at the football game.
 You might see that same bank president picking up the newspaper, or at church.
 If it's not out of place to approach them --and maybe it's not --then take advantage of those chance opportunities.
 In unplanned encounters, when people are not in a hurry, many people will show their natural and helpful selves.
 And they may be more receptive to what you want to tell them.

 Good community work means being prepared to take advantage of every opportunity presented to you, whether by chance or by design.

 Meetings, phone calls, and letters can be seen as just part of an overall membership strategy, with each to be used as needed.
 If several good methods exist, why limit yourself to just one?